 For the tastiest results, juice your own fresh grapefruit and lime, says Andrea Cornwell, director of beverage for Ocean Prime and Cameron Mitchell Restaurants.

-“It adds an additional layer to the cocktail which is bright and mouth-watering,” she says.
+“It adds an additional layer to the cocktail, which is bright and mouth-watering,” she says.
 To serve it in something other than a standard margarita glass, she recommends pouring this version into an etched highball.

-And be sure to use a jigger for your pours, she says.
+Be sure to use a jigger for your pours, she says.
 “Measure everything just like a food recipe.”

-- 1.5 ounce Don Julio Blanco Tequila
+- 1.5 ounces Don Julio Blanco Tequila

-- 1/2 ounce St. Germain elderflower liqueur
+- 1/2 ounce St. Germain Elderflower Liqueur

 - 3/4 ounce ruby red grapefruit juice, freshly squeezed